Still prefer a rear

 BEHIND THE WHEEL: Porsche 911 Carrera S

-I was very fond of the Carrera 4S which I've driven not too long ago where I absolutely adore the Sports Exhaust System but not entirely heads over heels.
-Well the reason for that is that it has an all-wheel-drive capability instead of the standard that only drives the rear wheels.
-Despite being rear biased which can be felt during aggressive turn-ins but there isn't snow in Malaysia so I do not see the point when the standard Carrera is already having plenty of grip.
-What I think of the 4S is that it merely burns more fuel and makes the 911 less engaging.
+I still am very fond of the Carrera 4S which I drove not too long ago.
+The optional Sports Exhaust System is to die for but a package as a whole not really.
+Well the reason for that is that it has all-wheel-drive capability over a standard one that only drives the rear wheels.
+Despite being rear biased which can be felt during aggressive turn-ins but there isn't snow in Malaysia so I do not see the point when the standard Carrera already has plenty of grip.
+What I think of the 4S is that it only burns more fuel and makes the 911 less engaging.

-So this time I took the passenger seat to find out what is life like being a co-driver.
-The first thing I did is lower the hind seats to let more noise into the cabin.
-Me personally, I can't help but to think the sports exhaust system is genuinely a necessity in a car like this.
+So this time I took the passenger seat to find out what life is like being a co-driver.
+The first thing I did was drop its back seats to let more noise into the cabin.
+Personally, I can't help but to think the sports exhaust system makes this a better car.
 For a change, the 4S was taken into Penchala Link's tunnel for some sound testing, some parts of Mont Kiara then back for more straight line trashing along Jalan Leong Yew Koh.

-My favourite settings for the 4S is to set it in Sports, switch PASM to normal and leave Sport Exhaust on.
-In spite of the Carrera's engine power being delivered smoothly, the feel of its acceleration can be brutal.. something I did not notice while I was taking control.
+My favourite settings for the 4S is to put it in Sports, switch PASM to normal and leave Sport Exhaust on.
+In spite of how linear this flat-6 delivers power, the feeling of acceleration can be brutal.. something I did not notice when in control.
 Its PDK box did very well on the up shifts but downshifting could still be faster.
-As for the exhausts, they might not sound loud in the cabin but on the outside, believe me they are.
-Not Lamborghini or Ferrari loud but not far behind either which explained why cars that were road hogging made way for the Carrera.
+As for the exhausts, they might not sound loud in the cabin but on the outside, they are.
+Not Lamborghini or Ferrari loud but not far behind which explained why cars that were road hogging made way for the Carrera.

-Other things that are worth mentioning are that it has got Porsche crest embossed on its headrests, Alcantara roof lining, Carrera 4S embossed on the lid of the storage bin, Carrera white instrument dials and centre console painted in black.
-Those are merely cosmetic changes which don't make the car any faster but are nice to have.
-It's also got PCM 3.0 and sound package plus but music can't really be heard.
-What's really worth noting are the sports seats plus which were more supportive than the standard ones, especially in the shoulder area.
-And oh the adaptive bi-xenon headlamps works a treat.
+Other things that are worth mentioning, this one has Porsche crest embossed on its headrests, Alcantara roof lining, Carrera 4S embossed on the lid of the storage bin, Carrara white instrument dials and centre console painted in black.
+Those are nice to have but merely cosmetic changes which don't make the car any better.
+It's also got PCM 3.0 and sound package plus but music doesn't sound good on it.
+What's really worth noting are the sports seats plus which are more comfortable than standard ones, especially in the shoulder area.
+And oh the adaptive bi-xenon headlamps work a treat at night.